onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-10-31-2025.md

 **Done last sprint**

-#### Tidal:
+#### FlowALP:

-- Product discussions
+- Massaging the Testnet deployment to allow better and more "production like" testing
-- Testnet Deployment
+- Mainnet Deployment of the Flow ALP contract
+- Discussions around MOET, and working through non-AMM redemption paths
-- Adapting simulation scenarios into test cases
+- Continued work of simulation scenarios, and working it into a test framework
-- Technical Documentation
-- Pass TidalProtocol repo to auditors
+- Initial Design and PoC of EVM compatibility for Flow Vaults

 **This sprint**

-#### Tidal:
+#### Flow ALP & Flow Vaults:

+- Deployment of Flow Vaults smart contract on Mainnet
+- Integration of Mainnet Flow ALP and Flow Vaults with More market vaults/AMMs and Mainnet Oracles
+- Automate liqudiation checking logic
+- Finalize MOET redemption path
+- Start Mainnet internal testing

 ---